vedanthreddy25/IMPLEMETATION-OF-REINFORCEMENT-LEARNING-ON-SNAKE-GAME/README.md

 Additional Notes:
-•	Feel free to modify the code to experiment with different RL parameters, hyperparameters, and training configurations.
+1. Feel free to modify the code to experiment with different RL parameters, hyperparameters, and training configurations.
-•	Share your findings and improvements via pull requests or issue reports.
+2. Share your findings and improvements via pull requests or issue reports.
 Enjoy learning about RL and training your own Snake-playing AI!

 Further Resources:
-•	Sutton and Barto's "Reinforcement Learning: An Introduction"
+1. Sutton and Barto's "Reinforcement Learning: An Introduction"
-•	David Silver's Reinforcement Learning Lecture Series
+2. David Silver's Reinforcement Learning Lecture Series
-•	OpenAI Gym Snake environment (for comparison)
+3. OpenAI Gym Snake environment (for comparison)

 I hope this README provides a helpful starting point for your exploration of RL and the Snake game!

-""" INSTALLATION PROCESS"""

-""" Requirements mentioned in the text file are needed to be installed for the project """

-#command for installing the libraries

-pip install -r requirements.txt

-""" Code for to run the Game """

-python main.py

 #REFERENCE